 If cute as a chickadee isn’t already a saying, it should be.
 These boldly patterned little birds are so endearing because they show no fear of humans, and instead come in close to investigate whenever they see us.

-I found this Peregrine perched on a beautiful cedar stump along the Shovel Point bluff at Tettegouche State Park.
+I found this Peregrine perched on a beautiful cedar stump and immediately wanted to paint it.
 The soft pastel background sets off this falcon’s subtle blue-gray tones, and gives the painting its tranquil mood.
 Although the Peregrine has turned to engage the viewer, it seems to exude both peaceful complacency and sardonic fierceness.

 One of the first birds I can remember ever seeing was the Pileated Woodpecker that came into our wooded yard where I grew up, and it’s fair to say that this is the “spark bird” which set me onto a life of birds.
 The gradation of color in the background from the dark forest green almost obscuring the body of the bird, to the pale yellow at the top of the painting is used to show upward movement and striving forward in life.
 The two branches on the birch tree mirror the open beak of the bird, speaking to my ongoing hunger for nature.

 This painting is based on a magical evening I had photographing a Short-eared Owl flying very close to me in evening light, with the tawny colors of the owl’s wings perfectly matched by the grasses where the bird was hunting.

 My favorite warbler is the Blackburnian, with its flaming orange throat.
 In this painting I used the muted greens and blues of its pine forest habitat to really set off that orange throat, and I purposely left the background abstract so as to not detract from the bird.
 I’ve offered a zoomed-in view of the Blackburnian, allowing the viewer to peek into its habitat as if unnoticed, while the warbler looks humbly downward, completely unaware of his beauty.